Helping Clients Gain Green Cards After Marriage

 Adjustment of Status

 It is often said that love knows no bounds!
 But, when it comes to U.S. permanent residency (applying for a Green Card) and citizenship, the U.S. government does.
-Fortunately, the path toward permanent residency, and even citizenship, for immigrants who wish to unite and live in the U.S. with their U.S. citizen partners is very much possible with an adjustment of status lawyer.
+Fortunately, the path toward permanent residency, a marriage green card, and even citizenship, for immigrants who wish to unite and live in the U.S. with their U.S. citizen partners is very much possible with an adjustment of status lawyer.

 If you are the fiancé(e) of a U.S. citizen and you reside abroad, the first step is to gain entry into the U.S. on a K-1 visa—following the approval of Form I-129F.

 Get help to increase your chances of receiving a Green Card through marriage with help

 from attorney Alen Takhsh, a marriage visa lawyer in Evanston, Illinois.

 Contact him online or call (844) 344-2628 for more information.

 Obtaining Residency With Adjustment of Status Through Marriage